California Quadrangle: Administration Building

-Just outside the California Quadrangle, on the west, is the first building visitors encounter as they cross the Cabrillo Bridge and enter the El Prado Complex.
+Just outside the California Quadrangle, on the west, is the first building visitors encounter as they cross the Cabrillo Bridge and enter El Prado Complex.
 This is the Administration Building.
-It was constructed in Balboa Park as the Panama-California Exposition Administration Building, completed in 1911 and designed by Irving Gill.
+It was constructed in Balboa Park as the Panama–California Exposition Administration Building, completed in 1911 and designed by Irving Gill.
 Gill designed the building in his high style.
 This style is sometimes called Mission style, but that is an incorrect label as it bears very little resemblance to the California Missions.
-After Gill left the Exposition project, the design was augmented with the Bertram Goodhue style of Spanish Colonial ornamentation in an attempt to match the architectural theme of the rest of the Exposition.
+After Gill left the exposition project, the design was augmented with the Bertram Goodhue style of Spanish Colonial ornamentation in an attempt to match the architectural theme of the rest of the exposition.
 The building contained numerous large offices and an auditorium.
 It served as the planning and administrative headquarters for the 1915-16 Exposition, as well as a place for international receptions.
 During World War II it was used as a military hospital.
 For many years after that the building was vacant, and the city proposed to tear it down in 1978, but it was eventually restored in the 1990s (sans ornamentation) and turned over to the Museum of Us.
 Today it is known as the Gill Administration Building and houses the administrative offices of the Museum of Us.
 It is the only building still in Balboa park that bears Gill's signature style.